hove-io/ntfs-specification/ntfs_en.md

     6. Funiculaire/Câble
     7. Bus/Car/Trolley

-The list below shows the NeTEx hierarchy associated with each mode (without the prefix of the object type returned by the API) :
+The list below shows the NeTEx hierarchy of each mode (without the prefix of the object type returned by the API) :

 Physical mode code | Physical mode name | NeTEx Hierarchy
 --- | --- | ---